This article is up-to-date for tax year 2018 (returns filed in 2019).

 A lot of things change as a result of a divorce, including the way you file your taxes.
 You’ll need to make certain updates so the IRS can understand your new tax situation.
 Will you be dealing with alimony payments?
 The 2018 Tax Cuts and Jobs Act has impacted how that is treated on a tax return.
 Read on for tax tips and steps to take once your divorce is finalized.

 The IRS needs to be informed when your legal name and address have changed.

 - Address changes – If you moved addresses as a result of your divorce, use Form 8822, Change of Address, to inform the IRS.

-For name changes, inform the Social Security Administration (use Form SS-5, Application for a Social Security Card).
+- Name changes – To change your legal name for tax purposes, inform the Social Security Administration using Form SS-5, Application for a Social Security Card.

 After your divorce, you need to make sure you are having the correct amount of income tax withheld from your paycheck for your new circumstances.
 For example, you should no longer be receiving an allowance for being married.
 Your total household income will have changed as well, and this will impact how much you owe.
 Fortunately, updating your withholdings is easy.
 You’ll simply complete a new Form W-4 and submit it to your employer to account for your new marital status.
 Read also: When to Check Your Withholdings

 Best Filing Status After Divorce

 Your tax filing status is very important in determining your tax liability, and it will most likely change after your divorce.
 Depending on your filing status, you could be eligible for certain tax breaks and ineligible for others.
 For example, you cannot claim the Earned Income Tax Credit if your status is married filing separately.
 Consider these facts:

 - Your marital status on December 31st decides your tax filing status for the whole year.